-Benchmark Oslo Börs Mutual Fund Index, a measure of performance of companies listed on the Oslo Stock Exchange that does not take into account ESG factors.
-For portfolio reference and performance comparison.
+Benchmark Russell 1000 Net Return Index, a measure of performance of US companies that does not take into account ESG factors.
+For performance comparison.

-Investment policy The sub-fund invests mainly in equities from Norwegian companies.
+Investment policy The sub-fund invests mainly in equities from companies in the United States of America (USA).

-Specifically, the sub-fund invests at least 85% of total net assets in equities and equity-related securities issued by companies of any size and sector in Norway, or traded on a regulated market there.
-The sub-fund may invest up to 10% of total net assets in other Nordic countries (Denmark, Finland, Iceland and Sweden).
+the sub-fund invests at least 85% of total net assets in equities and equity-related securities issued by companies of any size and sector in the USA, or traded on a regulated market there, with a specific focus on core companies.

 Investment process The investment team actively manages the sub-fund's holdings using a fundamental strategy to select companies that appear to offer the best potential for long-term capital growth.
-The majority of the sub-fund's holdings are constituents of the benchmark, but since they differ significantly in weighting, the difference in performance (tracking error) compared to the benchmark is likely to be high.
+The majority of the sub-fund-s holdings may be constituents of the benchmark, but rather differ in weighting.
+However, the sub-fund's investment strategy does not aim to limit the extent to which the sub-fund's holdings deviate from the benchmark and the investment team is therefore not constrained by the benchmark.